Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: (Anti-)BRST Symmetries for the St ckelberg and Associated (Anti-)Ghost Fields: AVSA

 where the precise expression for $\tilde A_{\mu\nu\lambda}^{(h)}\, (x, \, \theta, \bar\theta)$ is quoted in Appendix A [cf. Eq.
 (A.16)] and the explicit super expansion of $\tilde\Phi_{\mu\nu}^{(g)}\, (x, \, \theta, \bar\theta) $ is as follows:

 In the above, we have taken into account the inputs from (38).
 It is straightforward to note that (39) is satisfied in a precise manner.
-In other words, we find that the coefficient of $\theta, \; \bar\theta$ and $\theta\bar\theta$ of the l.h.s. are equal to zero so that only the spacetime dependent ordinary terms exist which sum up to produce the r.h.s.
-Thus, we have computed {\it all} the off-shell nilpotent (anti-)BRST symmetry transformations for our {\it modified} Abelian 3-form gauge theory where the {\it mass} and (anti-)BRST symmetry transformations co-exist {\it together} (due to the idea of St$\ddot u$ckelberg technique) in any arbitrary D-dimension of spacetime.
+In other words, we find that the coefficient of $\theta, \; \bar\theta$ and $\theta\bar\theta$ of the l.h.s. are equal to zero so that only the spacetime dependent {\it ordinary} terms exist which sum up to produce the r.h.s.
+Thus, we have computed {\it all} the off-shell nilpotent (anti-)BRST symmetry transformations for our {\it modified} Abelian 3-form gauge theory where the {\it mass} and (anti-)BRST symmetry transformations co-exist {\it together}.